Hunger Council OF Chittenden County

 The Co-Chairs of this Hunger Council are:

-- Amy Carmola, Director of Community Impact & Volunteer Mobilization at the United Way of Chittenden County
+Amy Carmola, Director of Community Impact & Volunteer Mobilization at the United Way of Northwest Vermont

 MOST RECENT HUNGER COUNCIL OF CHITTENDEN COUNTY MEETING:

-The Hunger Council last met on September 18th and took a strategic look at the resources and organizations addressing food security in the county.
+The Hunger Council last met on Monday, April 8.
+The meeting focused on supporting access to culturally appropriate foods, especially in the charitable food system.
 The meeting agenda is available HERE and meeting minutes are available HERE.

 UPCOMING HUNGER COUNCIL OF CHITTENDEN COUNTY MEETINGS: